Abingdon Gala Honoring Tyne Daly Sets New Date, 11/19

-Abingdon Theatre Company – which has produced more than 77 new American plays in its 20-year history – has announced that its 20th Anniversary Gala and dinner is set for tonight, November 19 at Espace (635 West 42nd Street) Manhattan, beginning at 6pm.
+Abingdon Theatre Company – which has produced more than 77 new American plays in its 20-year history – is pleased to announced that its 20th Anniversary Gala and dinner, canceled due to Hurricane Sandy, has been rescheduled to Monday, November 19 at Espace (635 West 42nd Street) Manhattan, beginning at 6pm.

 ABINGDON: SETTING THE STAGE FOR 20 YEARS, initially set for Monday, October 29, promises to be one of excitement and entertainment, will honor Tony and Emmy Award-winning actress Tyne Daly (GYPSY, MASTER CLASS, "Cagney & Lacey").
 The gala also honors businessman Sam D. Altman, who has served on Abingdon's Board of Directors for ten years, and Press Agent Shirley Herz, who was awarded a special Tony Award for excellence in the theatre in 2009 and has represented Abingdon Theatre Company since 1999.